 - constipation – try to eat more high-fibre foods such as fresh fruit and vegetables and cereals.
 Try to drink several glasses of water or other non-alcoholic liquid each day.
 If you can, it may also help to do some gentle exercise.
 Speak to your doctor about medicine to help prevent or treat constipation caused by morphine if your symptoms do not go away.

 - feeling or being sick – take morphine with or just after a meal or snack to ease feelings of sickness.
 This side effect should normally wear off after a few days.
 Talk to your doctor about taking anti-sickness medicine if it carries on for longer.

 - feeling sleepy, tired or dizzy – these side effects should wear off within a week or two as your body gets used to morphine.
 Talk to your doctor if they carry on for longer.

 - confusion – talk to your doctor if you feel confused, your dose may need to be adjusted.

 - headaches – make sure you rest and drink plenty of fluids.
 It may be best not to drink alcohol while taking morphine as this can make headaches worse.
 Ask your pharmacist to recommend a painkiller.
 Headaches should usually go away after the first week of taking morphine.
 Talk to your doctor if they last longer than a week or are severe.

-- itchiness or rash - it may help to take an antihistamine which you can buy from a pharmacy.
+- itchiness or rash – it may help to take an antihistamine which you can buy from a pharmacy.
 Check with the pharmacist to see what type is suitable for you.
-If symptoms don't go away or get worse talk to your doctor as you may need to try a different painkiller.
+If symptoms do not go away or get worse talk to your doctor as you may need to try a different painkiller.